Kent Fortress Royal Engineers: XD operations

 The German advance continued into France, and KFRE were sent to destroy the oil depots along the lower Seine.
-Initial, but understandable, French reluctance dissipated as the Germans reached the area, and the installations at Rouen, Le Havre and Honfleur were all destroyed.
-In addition, a large British military fuel dump near Saint-Nazaire was destroyed.
-A British general ordered that no demolition was to be done at a refinery at Donges; the supplies were subsequently thought to have been used to re-fuel U-boats.
+Initial, but understandable, French reluctance dissipated as the Germans reached the area, and all the installations from Le Havre to Paris were destroyed.
+In addition, a large British military fuel dump near Saint-Nazaire was destroyed, but British high command ordered that no demolition was to be done at a refinery at Donges, also near Saint-Navaire; the supplies were subsequently thought to have been used to re-fuel U-boats.

-As an afterthought, detachments were sent to destroy smaller depots at Dunkirk, Boulogne and Calais.
+Detachments were later sent to destroy smaller depots at Dunkirk, Boulogne and Calais.
 These were abortive, however; those at Dunkirk were destroyed by German bombs, Calais' facilities were unapproachable due to the heavy fighting and Boulogne, in fact, had none.

 Further oil demolition operations were attempted at Caen, Cherbourg and St Malo, but only St Malo was successful.
 The installations near Caen were captured before the British arrival, and the French authorities prevented demolition at Cherbourg; KFRE assisted with the general harbour demolitions there.

 Although these actions remained secret at the time, there was official appreciation.
-At the time, the KFRE became the most highly decorated unit in the British Army.
+The KFRE became the most highly decorated company-sized unit in the British Army in the war to date.
 Major Brazier received an OBE, three officers (Captains Robert Keeble, Thomas Frederick Goodwin and Bernard Buxton) received DSOs, Second Lieutenant Bernard John Ashwell received the MC.
 A DCM was awarded to Corporal John Thomas Hearnden and three NCOs (Staff Sergeant Albert Henry Smart, Sergeant Alfred Richard Blake and Corporal Jack Mitten) received Military Medals.

 During the British evacuations from western France (Operation Aerial), the final KFRE detachment lost seven men on the Lancastria when it was sunk at St Nazaire.
 One more went "missing, presumed dead" during the destruction of the British dump near St Nazaire and another died of wounds sustained at Boulogne.

+The success of the XD Operations in destroying three quarters of those stocks in the few critical weeks before and after the evacuation at Dunkirk was recognised in the War Office as a rare triumph at a difficult time.
+General Sir Richard Gale – then a staff colonel remarked, “The tragedy of these events [the fall of France] was for us, however, off-set to some extent by the exploits of a Territorial unit, the Kent Fortress Royal Engineers.”